corshatech/cast/CONTRIBUTING.md

 To release the chart, you just need to create a docker release.
 GitHub actions will do the rest.

-## Linting

-Pull requests must pass a [Super-Linter](https://github.com/github/super-linter) check before being merged.
-If you would like to test your changes with the linter, we have a make script that runs Super-Linter locally using docker.
-You can use it with the command ```make super-linter```.

 ## Communication

 If you have any questions or concerns, please email Max at max@corsha.com.